Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 We may collect and process the following data about you:

-- Account Data: is the information provided if you are an End User or Registered User in order to register for and use the App or Services.
+- Account Data: is the information provided if you are an End User, User or Registered User in order to register for and use the App, Site or Services.
 The information you give us may include your name, address, e-mail address and phone number, the Device’s phone number, username, password and other registration information.

-- Contact Data: is the information you provide us with when forms on our Sites are completed including name, last name, name, email address and company.
+- Contact Data: is the information you provide us with when forms on our Sites and Apps are completed including name, last name, name, email address and company.

 - Device Data: this is the technical information we automatically collect from your Device when you use the App including the type of Device, a unique device identifier (for example, your Device’s IMEI number, the MAC address of the Device’s wireless network interface, or the mobile phone number used by the Device), mobile network information, your mobile operating system, the type of mobile browser you use, and time zone setting.